 But the Sixers weren’t done.
 They still felt the need to throw away the first pick in the draft.
 And they did just that, trading the #1 pick (who everybody knew would be Brad Daugherty) to the Cavaliers for Roy Hinson and cash.
 What was remarkable about the deal is that the Cavaliers made it despite not having a GM or a coach at the time.
 Yep, the Sixers got fleeced by a dead end franchise without a front office or a coach.
 Said Katz a couple of years later (btw, the 1988 article I just linked to is a must read if you want to see the anatomy of this disaster.)

 SKYWALKER TO THE SONICS (1982)

 Denver was looking to trade David Thompson for a while.
-He had a huge contract and issues with injuries and substance abuse and in 1982 the Nuggets were able to send Skywalker to Seattle for Bill Hanzlik and Wally Walker.
+He had a huge contract and issues with injuries and substance abuse.
+In 1982, the Nuggets were able to send him to Seattle for Bill Hanzlik and Wally Walker.
 Walker ended up being ruled ineligible so the Sonics sent a future 1st round pick in his place.

-Thompson averaged 16 points in Seattle and made the All-Star team in his first season with the Sonics, but played just 1 more year before retiring due to an injury that came from falling down the steps of the infamous Studio 54 club.
-It was a sad ending for a player that Dan Issel once said “would have been probably the best scorer ever to play in his era if he was to stay in the NBA longer.
+Thompson averaged 16 points and made the All-Star team in his first season with the Sonics, but played just one more year before retiring due to an injury that came from falling down the steps of the infamous Studio 54 club.
+It was a sad ending for a player that Dan Issel once said, “would have been probably the best scorer ever to play in his era if he was to stay in the NBA longer.
 If David played until he couldn’t play any longer, he would be mentioned in the same breath as Michael Jordan.”